-Amy also wrote lyrics/vocal arrangements for TESLA (book by Marc Acito, music by James Beaton).
-A developmental reading was produced in NYC by the New Musical Foundation, partially funded by a NAMT grant.
+Amy also wrote lyrics/vocal arrangements for TESLA (book by Acito, music by James Beaton).
+A developmental reading was produced in NYC by the New Musical Foundation, also funded by a NAMT grant.

 Amy is the creator, director and Artistic Producer of TUNE IN TIME, New York City's Musical Theater Game Show, which premiered at Stage72 before moving to the York Theater Company in fall 2014.

 Amy’s solo CD, NOT GONNA BE PRETTY, hailed as the "unlikely marriage of Nellie McKay and Meat Loaf," was nominated for two Just Plain Folks Music Awards--"The Grassroots Grammys" according to the LA Times: Best Female Singer-Songwriter and Best Modern Rock Song (“Like Me”).
 Her take on the Virgin Mary's unique December predicament (also a Doctor Demento favorite), featured on Harry Shearer and Judith Owen's EP, CHRISTMAS WITHOUT TEARS, was recently called "one of the funniest Christmas songs of all time" (KQED, San Francisco).

-As a singer/songwriter, Amy has appeared in New York at venues including the Duplex (three BroadwayWorld Cabaret Award Nominations), Don't Tell Mama, The Salon, City Winery, Iridium, Cafe Iguana, Caffe Vivaldi, TALE, WORD, Cast Party at Birdland, Uptown Cabaret, 53 Above, Feinstein's/54 Below and BAM's Howard Gilman Opera House, and in LA at Los Angeles Women in Music, M-Bar Hollywood, SongsAlive, Kulak's, Largo at the Coronet, Paul Provenza's SATIRISTAS!, Songwriters' Square, Witz End, Tasty Words, Muse Salon, Women Who Write, The Talking Stick and Rockwell Table & Stage and the Wallis Annenberg Center for the Performing Arts.
+As a singer/songwriter, Amy has appeared in New York at venues including the Duplex (3 BroadwayWorld Cabaret Award Nominations), Don't Tell Mama, The Salon, City Winery, Iridium, Cafe Iguana, Caffe Vivaldi, TALE, WORD, Birdland, Uptown Cabaret, 53 Above, Feinstein's/54 Below and BAM's Howard Gilman Opera House, and in LA at Los Angeles Women in Music, M-Bar Hollywood, SongsAlive, Kulak's, Largo at the Coronet, Paul Provenza's SATIRISTAS!, Songwriters' Square, Witz End, Tasty Words, Muse Salon, Women Who Write, The Talking Stick, The Saturday Evening Social Club, Rockwell Table & Stage and the Wallis Annenberg Center for the Performing Arts.

-Amy is a graduate of Syracuse University and Berklee College of Music, and an honorary member of the Vienna Boys Choir.
-She co-runs the Los Angeles Berklee Songwriters Workshop.
+A graduate of Syracuse University and Berklee College of Music, Amy is also an honorary member of the Vienna Boys Choir.